Adelphi can provide custom reproduction of historic block printed wallpapers – whether from an

 behind radiators, in cupboards or under chair rails date from after the mid-19th century and were

 machine printed.
 These type of papers are most successfully reproduced by more modern methods

-Adelphi Paper Hangings has successfully reproduced papers which date from the 1740s through the 1920s using original documents that range from an entire wall’s worth of antique wallpaper to a modest box of scraps still attached to chunks of plaster.
+Adelphi Paper Hangings has successfully reproduced papers which date from the 1740s through the mid-19th century using original documents that range from an entire wall’s worth of antique wallpaper to a modest box of scraps still attached to chunks of plaster.

 Custom reproduction is an exacting process.
 Pristine samples of historic papers do occasionally turn up, but in most cases the documents are fragmented, faded, and damaged.
 In these cases, the initial stages of the reproduction process involve piecing together the fragments in order to reveal the complete pattern, determine its original width and repeat length and other period characteristics.

 In some cases this process may require research with similar patterns of the same time period, which Adelphi can do from its own collections or through its extensive contacts within the historic restoration and museum communities.